-We pick up our story from a 2 days of tattoos, bar girls, temples and tourist scams in the paradise which is Chiang Mai.
+We pick up our story from 2 days of tattoos, bar girls, temples and tourist scams in the paradise which is Chiang Mai.

 I had nothing planned for this day, therefore the perfect opportunity to tick-off other highlights worth seeing.
-I found one enormous bucket list opportunity, reminded every time I passed a tour service through the city.
+I found one enormous bucket list opportunity, reminded every time I passed a tour service through the.
 That was a very well-known tribe that lived in the hills of Chiang Mai.
 A tribe which escaped persecution many years ago from Tibet, those were the Karen (Long-Neck) Hill Tribe.

 Instead of spending heavily on a tour, I was confident I could arrange it myself.
 I asked the incredibly friendly and helpful staff at my hostel (one of the best hostels I’ve ever stayed, details below) helped me out.
 They weren’t 100% sure where to find the tribe, and maps didn’t indicate where they were.
 All they knew was to go to a certain town North of Chiang Mai and follow a road that led into the hills.
 The tribe should be somewhere along there.

 The city was only 10 miles away, and constant inspiration on how to get there was streaming by me every day.
 The bread-and-butter of Thai travel, scooters.
 Renting one seemed like the way to do it.
 I was confident there would be plenty of other things to see along the way.

 The first unscheduled stop was indicated on maps.me, which showed there was some sort of snake farm in the area.
 I rocked up on an unassuming little booth which indicated a King Cobra Show, and a sign “200 baht”.
 The place was slightly legiti with banners outside of pictures of the staff next to none other than John Rambo.
 Apparently, in one of Stallone’s latest movies, they must have worked with them.